RMS Admission: Complete Guide to Rashtriya Military School Admission

 Step 7: Result Declaration

-Results are published on the official RMS website.
+Results are published on the official RMS admission portal.
 Candidates who clear the written exam are shortlisted for the next stage.
-Check the merit list carefully using your roll number.
+Check the RMS Results and Merit List carefully using your roll number.

 Step 8: Medical Examination